 One of Rich Dana's candidates for best sci-fi ever committed to film, on the Anarchism and Science Fiction Forum.

-Film version of the novel, directed by the author.
+Film version of Schulman's novel, directed by the author.

 Distinctly poor, and really only for the agorist converted.